 The Effects of Avocados on Inflammation

-The impact of high-fat plant foods—avocados, peanuts, walnuts—and olive oil put to the test.
+High-fat plant foods—avocados, peanuts, and walnuts—and olive oil are put to the test.

 Are Avocados Good for You?